navikt/crm-workflows-base/README.md

   - SFDX Auth Url for the Integration Sandbox (ask [@magnushamrin](https://github.com/magnushamrin))
 - DEV_SFDX_URL
   - SFDX Auth Url for the your own dev Sandbox (create your own)

+## Parameters

+- DEPLOY_TO_DEV_AFTER_PACKAGE_CREATION
+  - Set to '1' if you want to auto-deploy to DEV_SFDX_URL after package creation
+  - Set to '0' to NOT install the package anywhere

+## Other

 - PACKAGE_KEY
   - The password for packages in NAV CRM
 - DEPLOYMENT_PAT